February 2020. California.

 Many RV parks have electric hookup posts that have a 240 volt / 50 amp outlet, a 120 volt / 30 amp outlet, and sometimes standard 120 volt outlets.
 The 50 amp outlet is called the NEMA 14-50, and the 30 amp is the NEMA TT-30.
 I used our Tesla Gen 2 Mobile Connector with a 14-50 adapter, which added 29 miles of range per hour of charging to the battery pack of our Model 3.

 Tesla’s Gen 2 Mobile Connector provides 32 amps to your car, and when plugged into a 240V 14-50 outlet will give a Model 3 up to 30 miles of range per hour.
-The TT-30 will provide about 10 or 11 miles per hour to a Model 3.
+The TT-30 will provide about 10 or 11 miles of range per hour to a Model 3.

 This is not a new concept.
 Electric car owners have long been using RV campgrounds as charging sites.
 Today there are many portable charging cords on the market, but not that long ago EV owners had to devise their own portable charging solutions.
 Darell Dickey demonstrated how it all works 15 years ago with his 2003 Toyota Rav4 EV.
-Check out Darell’s informative website www.evnut.com for more on the Rav4 EV and other pioneering electric cars like GM’s EV1 that he drove.
+Check out Darell’s informative website www.evnut.com for more on the original Rav4 EV and other pioneering electric cars like GM’s EV1 that he drove.

 Tesla’s Mobile Connector is small, weighs only 5½ pounds, and can charge your EV at either 120 volts (Level 1 charging) or 240 volts (Level 2 charging).
 Another nice detail: it stows away in a zippered storage bag measuring 12 x 12 inches, and the bottom of the bag is covered with velcro so it sticks to the carpeted floor of the trunk (or frunk) and doesn’t slide around while driving.